Despite my struggles at the beginning of the week (con-drain is all too real), this week went well.

 Things I learned this year:

-She knows how to push my buttons
+• He knows how to push my buttons

-I don’t have to do everything by myself
+• I don’t have to do everything by myself

-I know a least a little bit about a lot of different topics
+• I know a least a little bit about a lot of different topics

-When she tries, she learns really well
+• When he tries, he learns really well

-She has great ideas
+• He has great ideas

-I’m incredibly proud of my Dragon
+• I’m incredibly proud of my Pegasus

 Things my Dragon learned this year: